soorajprakash/Custom_MetaSoundNodes_SRJ/README.md

 - [Initial notes](./docs/README.md): information on the first custom node and development process.

 ## MetasoundBranches
-There are currently two test nodes available in the MetasoundBranches plugin, with several more in development:
+There are currently three test nodes available in the MetasoundBranches plugin, with several more in development:

 | Node      | Description                                                  |
 |-----------|--------------------------------------------------------------|